django-commons/django-typer/doc/source/index.rst

 Any number of groups and subcommands and subgroups of other groups can be defined allowing for arbitrarily complex command hierarchies.
-The Typer-style interface builds a TyperCommand class for us. **This allows you to optionally accept the self argument in your commands.** We could define the above command using the typer interface like this:
+The Typer-style interface builds a TyperCommand class for us **that allows you to optionally accept the self argument in your commands.**

 .. tabs::